ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

         \&chords,
     );

-You can alter the drums in the following ways: Have a cheesey drumline or have a steady, quarter-note hi-hat pulse.
+You can alter the drums in the following ways: Have a cheesy drumline or have a steady, quarter-note hi-hat pulse.
 More on that later.

 Finally, write the MIDI out to a file called "blues-progressions.mid":